Heat exchanger maintenance guide

 For example, a large heat exchanger in a power station might take six weeks because there are more steps to take before it can be completed (for instance, inspectors must make their report before contractors can be brought in).

-The maintenance and repair process
+The maintenance procedure

 When Sterling Thermal Technology is contacted to take on a maintenance/repair job, we have a set of heat exchanger maintenance procedures that we carry out as standard:

-- Then we produce a report on our findings.
+- Produce a report on the findings.

 Our report incorporates photos and a description of the issues.
 If known, we will also include some history on the unit.
 We then report on the condition of the equipment.
 Finally, our report includes our recommendations (including recommendations for further, advanced testing if necessary).